-The next CBD COP that will take place in Kunming, China in 2020 will be decisive towards setting a new Global Biodiversity Framework.
+The next CBD COP was supposed to take place in Kunming, China in October 2020.
+Due to the COVID crisis, we are waiting for the CBD confirmation regarding the postponement of the COP15 in China in 2021.
+COP15 will be decisive towards setting a new Global Biodiversity Framework.
 We strongly believe that biodiversity is a human concern; and that maintaining a healthy planet means helping ourselves and safeguarding the wellbeing of coming generations.

 While the implementation of the current Strategic Plan for Biodiversity is getting to its end in 2020, we already know that the Aichi targets set in 2010 will not be reached.
 Given this context, this initiative seeks to launch an informal consultation and collaborative work in order to help the CBD COP15 preparation process, to come up with a New Global Deal for Nature and People.

 In early May 2019, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)1 released a new Global Assessment, presenting the current state of biodiversity and ecosystem services and scenarios for our future.
 This report pointed out that the planet is no doubt on track for the 6th mass extinction, with 1 million species being already threatened.
 75% of the land is altered, 66% of ocean ecosystems are increasingly damaged and 85% of wetlands are now lost.
 These degradations will have significant consequences on ecosystems and a direct impact on human well-being in all its aspects.
 This will also have economic and social repercussions: the resources we get from nature will decrease, in both developed and developing countries.